My computing history.

 MSc in Information Technology ... while working on another side-project ;)

-CSW : British Computer Society’s SME Organisation of the year 2007.
-A small cog in the UK's largest ever IT project (healthcare data spine).
+CSW : won British Computer Society’s SME Organisation of the year 2007.
+From a team 30 to 150 in 9 months.

 ISO/BSi Technical Committee member for IST41 - technical reviews of key standards ODF and OOXML.